Wildlander-mod/wildlander-mod.github.io/3-YourFirstCharacter/Levelling Up.md

 Running in armor will also slowly level it.
 You can also use the time-honored requiem cheat of allowing slaughterfish to nibble on your toes.

-For block the only way to train this is to actually use the skill - head to a nearby mud crab and hide behind your shield.
+For block you can either study a block book, or actually use the skill - head to a nearby mud crab and hide behind your shield.

 ## Camping